bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/card.md

 </HighlightCard>

-**Note:** For left and right images, you may need to apply additional styles to classes `.card-img-left` and `.card-img-right`, as images will "stretch" in height if you have content that is taller than your image.
+**Note:** For left and right images, you may need to apply additional styles to classes `.card-img-start` and `.card-img-end`, as images will "stretch" in height if you have content that is taller than your image.
 Note headers and footers are not supported when images are left or right aligned.
 You may find the [Horizontal Card Layout](#horizontal-card-layout) example to be more flexible when creating a responsive horizontal card.